Japan outlines spending plans for Fukushima water crisis

 Tokyo Electric, known as Tepco, said on Monday it found another spike in radiation levels near a contaminated water tank at the plant, which was destroyed by a massive earthquake and tsunami in March 2011.

-Tepco is rushing to contain contaminated water that continues to increase at a rate of 400 tonnes a day, with floods of groundwater mixing with highly radioactive water that is constantly poured over the destroyed reactors to keep melted fuel rods cool.
+Tepco is rushing to contain contaminated water that continues to increase at a rate of 400 metric tons a day, with floods of groundwater mixing with highly radioactive water that is constantly poured over the destroyed reactors to keep melted fuel rods cool.

-The utility said last month that as much as 300 tonnes of highly radioactive water had leaked from another tank.
+The utility said last month that as much as 300 metric tons of highly radioactive water had leaked from another tank. ($1 = 99.3550 Japanese yen)

 (Reporting by Mari Saito; Editing by Aaron Sheldrick and Richard Borsuk)